aagu14/US-Gun-Mortality-2020/README.md

 # US-Gun-Mortality-2020
-install "car" and "stargazer" if necessary
+install "car" and "stargazer" in R if necessary